riasdi/Github-Actions-Project/README.md

 ```

-using SonarQube_ip_address:9000 open the sonaeqube page
+Using SonarQube_ip_address:9000 open the sonaeqube page

 Generate token for SonarQube and store it in secrets of GitHub
 sonar_token
 sonar_host_url

-Lets install Docker on runner
+Let's install Docker on runner
 ```cli
 # Add Docker's official GPG key:
 sudo apt-get update